nash-spy/nash-spy/README.md

-- 👋 Hi, I’m @nash-spy
+- 👋 Hi, I’m @boukeng rochinel
 - 👀 I’m interested in coding mostly in pure python
-- 🌱 I’m currently learning pure javascript
+- 🌱 I’m currently learning pure npl
-- 💞️ I’m looking to collaborate on open source projects on web app
+- 💞️ I’m looking to collaborate on open source projects on npl
-- 📫 How to reach me nashleo237@gmail.com
+- 📫 How to reach me boukengrochinel15@gmail.com

 <!---
 nash-spy/nash-spy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.